doggy8088/gemini-cli/docs/examples/proxy-script.md

 });

 server.on('connect', (req, clientSocket, head) => {
-  // 對於 CONNECT 請求，req.url 將採用 "hostname:port" 格式。
-  const { port, hostname } = new URL(`http://${req.url}`);
+  // req.url will be in the format "hostname:port" for a CONNECT request. const { port, hostname } = new URL(`http://${req.url}`);

   console.log(`[PROXY] Intercepted CONNECT request for: ${hostname}:${port}`);